-0.31 mm - Most of the brakegear, tie bars, brake lever guards, safety loops

-0.8mm - Main brake cross shaft

-1.0mm - Alignment pins for the axleguard assemblies and brakegear frets
+- 0.31mm Most of the brakegear, tie bars, brake lever guards, safety loops - 0.8mm Main brake cross shaft - 1.0mm Alignment pins for the axleguard assemblies and brakegear frets

-You will also require items such as buffers, vacuum pipes and vacuum cylinder (if building fitted), axleboxes and springs as well as couplings to complete.
+You will also require items such as buffers, vacuum pipes and vacuum cylinder (if building fitted), axleboxes and springs as well as couplings and your choice of wheels & bearings to complete.

 For buffers I would recommend those produced by Lanarkshire Model Supplies.
 They are by far the best around and a lot of types of buffers are available pre drilled for fitting sprung buffer heads.
 This service is particularly useful for some of the heavy duty buffers with their large 2.5mm shanks.
 The quality is excellent.
-Early lots had 1' 6" GWR type 2 rib self contained buffers (Lanarkshire Models code B031) and later lots had 1'6" BR self contained buffers (B011).
+Generally wagons with this underframe had 4 rib spindle buffers with 13" heads, either 1' 6" (Lanarkshire models code B002, B003 or B020) or 1' 81⁄2" (B004 or B019) depending on whether the wagon was unfitted or vacuum braked and which company it was for.
+Some GWR wagons may have had 1' 6" GWR type 2 rib self contained buffers (Lanarkshire Models code B031).
+As usual check your prototype.

-Metal buffer heads and springs with 2.5mm shanks are available from MJT.
+Both Wizard and MJT do 13" buffer heads and springs with 1mm shanks for spindle buffers.
+13" metal buffer heads and springs with 2.5mm shanks are available from MJT for GWR self contained types.